2019–20 Puerto Rico earthquakes: Homeless

 There were refugees in 28 government-sponsored refugee centers in the southern and central Puerto Rico municipalities of Yauco, Guánica, Ponce, Peñuelas, Guayanilla, Utuado, Maricao, Juana Díaz, Adjuntas, Sabana Grande, San Germán, Lajas, Jayuya and Mayagüez.
 The quakes also caused 28 families in Lares to lose their homes.
 At least three residential high-rise buildings in Ponce were rendered unusable, leaving the residents homeless.

 On January 13, it was reported that some 3,000 homes had been destroyed or significantly damaged.
 By January 14, the number of homeless region-wide had climbed to 8,000.
-A 15 January 2020 register of homes rendered uninhabitable listed at least 789 properties.
+A January 15, 2020, register of homes rendered uninhabitable listed at least 789 properties.
 The number of homes with some level of damage was, however, significantly higher.
-For example, according to its mayor, in the town of Yauco alone, there were 3,200 homes with some degree of damage.
+For example, according to its mayor, in the municipality of Yauco alone, there were 3,200 homes with some degree of damage.

 Numerous authorities pointed to the emotional toll on the people, particularly on entire families who had been left homeless.

 Physical damage

-The January 7 quake destroyed numerous structures, including the Agripina Seda elementary school in Guánica and the Inmaculada Concepción Church in Guayanilla.
-Also severely damaged by the January 7 quake were the La Guancha Recreational and Cultural Complex, which was made inoperable and where 24 establishments had to shut down their operations, and Auditorio Juan Pachín Vicéns.
+The January 7 quake destroyed numerous structures, including the Agripina Seda Elementary School in Guánica and the Inmaculada Concepción Church in Guayanilla.
+Also severely damaged by January 7 quake were the La Guancha Recreational and Cultural Complex, which was made inoperable and where 24 establishments had to shut down their operations, and Auditorio Juan Pachín Vicéns.
 The Moscoso Building of the Ponce City Hall was also damaged.

-The January 11 aftershock inflicted further damage.
-Among the structures damaged by this aftershock were the Ponce Servicios municipal government building, Museo de la Masacre de Ponce, Residencia Armstrong-Poventud, and Casa Vives.

 In Ponce both historic and modern buildings were damaged.
-Among these were Catedral de Nuestra Señora de Guadalupe, Museo de la Masacre, Iglesia Evangélica (northwest corner of C. Unión and C. Vives); "La Gloria" store on Paseo Atocha, Hotel Ponce Plaza, Condominium Ponciana on C. Marina, Darlington Building, also on C. Marina.
-The damages forced the closing of several downtown streets.
+Among these were Catedral de Nuestra Señora de Guadalupe, Museo de la Masacre, Iglesia Evangélica (northwest corner of C. Unión and C. Vives); La Gloria store on Paseo Atocha, Hotel Ponce Plaza, Condominium Ponciana on C. Marina, and Darlington Building, also on C. Marina.
+The damage forced the closing of several downtown streets.
 There was also damage to Logia Aurora, also on C. Marina.
 Guanica and Yauco were particularly impacted.
-The Guanica lighthouse was among the buildings in that town with particular damage.
+The Guanica lighthouse was among the highly damaged buildings in there.

+Additional damage throughout Puerto Rico included the Arecibo Observatory, which had already been damaged by Hurricane Maria in 2017.
+Of high concern was the structural damage suffered by school buildings throughout the island.
+For example, the José Julián Acosta Theater Arts School in San Juan was deemed partially unusable due to structural safety concerns, with classes being moved to the nearby Carnegie Library temporarily.

-On January 11, Ponce alone had sustained an estimated $150 million in damages.
-By 14 January 2020, the vice-mayor of Ponce estimated the cost of the damages so far in her town, one of the towns most severely hit, at $1 billion.
-Financial losses were calculated at $3.1 billion US dollars.
+The January 11 aftershock inflicted further damage.
+Among the structures damaged by this aftershock were the Ponce Servicios municipal government building, Museo de la Masacre de Ponce, Residencia Armstrong-Poventud, and Casa Vives.
+On January 11, Ponce alone had sustained an estimated $150 million in damage.
+By January 14, 2020, the vice-mayor of Ponce estimated the cost of the damage so far, one of the most severely hit municipalities, at $1 billion.
+Financial losses were calculated at US$3.1 billion.

 The May 2 M 5.5 earthquake caused further damage to buildings in Ponce.
 Some power outages were also reported.